Culture of South Korea: Chuseok

+Seollal

+Seollal, also known as the Korean New Year, is a holiday that marks the start of a new year on the Lunar calendar.
+The Korean New Year typically falls sometime in January or February.
+It is believed that Seollal originates from the 3rd century.
+Evidence of the first Korean New Year can be found in a document titled Samguk yusa.
+During the Japanese colonization of Korea, Seollal was prohibited from being celebrated, but then became an official holiday sometime between 1945 and 1950.
+Seollal is now recognized as a public holiday, and work is suspended until the holiday has ended.

+Seollal is a time for family members to honor their ancestors and spend quality time together.
+Korean ancestors are honored during this time through special rituals, and families get the opportunity to enjoy games and food together.
+It is very common for Korean people to celebrate Seollal by playing a game of Yut Nori.
+Tteokguk, or rice cake soup, is typically eaten during Seollal, and it is believed that one will turn a year older after eating the soup.

+Architecture

+Korean architecture is characterized by naturalistic tendencies, simplicity, and economic feasibility of forms.
+Sharp angles, strong lines, steep planes, and brilliant colors are all avoided.
+It typically creates a quiet atmosphere.

 Technology

 Cellular phones

 An estimated 98% of South Koreans own mobile phones and use them not only for calling and messaging but also for watching live TV, viewing websites and keeping track of their online gaming statuses.
 South Korean corporations include Samsung and LG.

 Many South Korean phones feature TV broadcasting through Digital Multimedia Broadcasting (DMB), which now carries seven TV channels.
 Over one million DMB phones have been sold, and providers like KT and SK Telecom have provided coverage throughout many parts of major cities.

 South Korea won the LG Mobile World Cup, a texting competition run by LG Electronics.

 Video games

 Online games

 Korea has many e-sports athletes.
 As perceptions of games have changed, the Korean game market has grown in size and popularized.
 Korean companies are expected to spur the mobile e-sports industry, or m-sports.

 History

 Video games in South Korea have been growing in popularity since the mid-1980s, however it was not until the early 2000s that their popularity skyrocketed.
-Their sudden growth was due to immensely popular games, such as “Starcraft 2”, “League Of Legends”, and “Lineage II”.
+Their sudden growth was due to immensely popular games, such as "Starcraft 2", "League Of Legends", and "Lineage II".
 Since then, the Gaming industry in South Korea has been steadily growing every year.
 Its projected market revenue for 2018 is US$10.5 billion.